kpunderwood6/ScreenZone_Summary/README.md

 ### Loyalty Program

-+ The loyalty program should remain and receive continued investment as it saw high growth in its first two years and in the last two years returned higher total sales than non-members.
++ The loyalty program should remain and receive continued investment as it recorded high growth in its first two years and in the last two years returned higher total sales than non-members.
 + Prioritize converting repeat customers into loyalty members with targeted marketing of membership benefits and savings.
 + Offer incentives to members who have only purchased non-premium products.